What the experts say

 This 'localised' benefit may support the specific benefit obtained by athletes in extending their anaerobic lactate tolerance through bicarbonate ingestion.

-Conversely, slow component pulmonary oxygen uptake is not directly affected by pre-fatiguing muscle through multiple drops jumping prior to ergometer cycling ramp tests according to another paper.
+Conversely, slow component pulmonary oxygen uptake is not directly affected by pre-fatiguing muscle through multiple drops jumping before ergometer cycling ramp tests according to another paper.

-A study examined the timing of supplement intake with respect to the muscle building (hypertrophic) outcomes by comparing consumption of a protein / creatine / glucose supplement (at the rate of 1g/kg body weight) either immediately before / after exercise versus in the morning / late evening of the day of exercise.
+A study examined the timing of supplement intake with the muscle-building (hypertrophic) outcomes by comparing the consumption of a protein/creatine/glucose supplement (at the rate of 1g/kg body weight) either immediately before/after exercise versus in the morning/late evening of the day of exercise.
 A 10-week resistance-training programme was followed as part of the study.
 Consumption immediately before/after demonstrated a greater increase in lean body mass and 1RM strength in two of three assessments.
 The changes in body composition were supported by a greater increase in cross-sectional areas of the type II fibres and contractile protein content.
 This regime also resulted in higher muscle creatine and glycogen values after the training program.
 The authors concluded that supplement timing represents a simple but effective strategy that enhances the adaptations desired from resistance training.

-Ephedra-containing supplements are consumed with view to improving sports performance, but may carry risks of cardiac and neurological adverse events.
-Little information is available of their use by young athletes.
+Ephedra-containing supplements are consumed to improve sports performance but may carry risks of cardiac and neurological adverse events.
+Little information is available about their use by young athletes.
 A survey, with a 68.2% response, aimed to determine the nature of ephedra use among high school athletes.
 2.3% of respondents used dietary supplements containing ephedra.

-Proprioceptive neuromuscular facilitation (PNF) is a reasonably widely practiced form of developing an increased range of movement around a joint.
-Unexpectedly researchers discovered that there is a specific and measurable high strain placed on the cardiovascular system during such training indicated by a hemodynamic response (increased blood flow - heart rate / pressure) and elevated blood lactate concentrations (0.69 to 3.99 mmol/L).
+Proprioceptive neuromuscular facilitation (PNF) is a widely practiced form of developing an increased range of movement around a joint.
+Unexpectedly researchers discovered that there is a specific and measurable high strain placed on the cardiovascular system during such training indicated by a hemodynamic response (increased blood flow - heart rate/pressure) and elevated blood lactate concentrations (0.69 to 3.99 mmol/L).
 Coached should be aware of these responses.

 The effects of resistance training on muscle buffer capacity, H+ regulation, and repeated-sprint ability (RSA) were reported recently.
-Sixteen females performed a graded exercise test to determine VO2peak and the lactate threshold (LT), a repeated-sprint test (5 x 6 s, every 30 s) to determine RSA, and a 60-s high-intensity exercise test based on their pre-training RSA score (CIT60; continuous cycling at approximately 160% VO2peak).
+Sixteen females performed a graded exercise test to determine VO2 peak and the lactate threshold (LT), a repeated-sprint test (5 x 6 s, every 30 s) to determine RSA, and a 60-s high-intensity exercise test based on their pre-training RSA score (CIT60; continuous cycling at 160% VO2 peak).
 Muscle biopsies (vastus lateralis) were sampled before and immediately after CIT60.
 Subjects were then randomly assigned either to a high-repetition (three to five sets of 15-20 reps) short-rest (20 s) resistance-training group or to a control group.
-Training did not result in significant improvements in VO2peak but did improve the LT, leg strength, and RSA.
+Training did not result in significant improvements in VO2 peak but did improve the LT, leg strength, and RSA.
 There were no significant improvements in muscle buffer capacity after training; however, there was a significant reduction in H+ in the muscle and blood after high-intensity exercise (CIT60).
-High-repetition, short-rest, resistance training does not improve muscle buffer capacity in active females, but it does reduce H+ accumulation during high-intensity exercise (~160% VO2peak).
-It is likely that increases in strength, LT, and ion regulation contributed to the improved RSA.
+High-repetition, short-rest, resistance training does not improve muscle buffer capacity in active females, but it does reduce H+ accumulation during high-intensity exercise (~160% VO2 peak).
+Increases in strength, LT, and ion regulation likely contributed to the improved RSA.